-Many of the ordinary things we do, like changing jobs or careers or tackling that first do-it-yourself home remodeling project involve some risk.
+Many of the ordinary things we do, like changing jobs or careers or tackling that first do-it-yourself home remodeling project, involve some risk.
 But, we do them because of their potential rewards.
 The same is true of investing—there are benefits and risks1.
 Your investments may not always perform as expected.
 They may perform better—or not as well.

-It all comes down to your comfort level, what’s commonly called your “risk tolerance.”
-Generally, investments with higher risk, such as stocks, offer the greatest opportunity for growth over the long term.
-More conservative investments, such as bonds, usually offer lower risk, but they also earn lower returns over time.
+You’ll find that, in general, investments with higher risk, like stocks, offer the greatest opportunity for growth over the long term.
+More conservative investments, like bonds, usually offer lower risk, but they also earn lower returns.
 The least risky investments, such as money market accounts, provide the lowest growth potential.

 - Liquidity.
 This term refers to how easily you can convert your assets or investments to cash and whether they can be sold at stable prices.
 An illiquid investment (e.g., partnership shares, hedge funds) means you may not be able to sell quickly because there’s little or no demand for your investment, and it’s harder to determine its fair market value.

 - Business stability.
 When you buy stock or bonds in a particular company, if it loses money or goes bankrupt, the value of your investment could go down or even become worthless.

 - Market volatility.
 This term refers to when the stock market is unstable.
 In a volatile market, there’s a greater chance that your investments could lose value because it’s acting unpredictably.
 It usually happens because of a difficult economy or unexpected changes and can affect an entire investment class (e.g., stocks or bonds) or just a particular sector of the market (e.g., technology, energy, health care).

 - Credit or default.
 If you’re interested in buying bonds, you should check the bond issuer’s rating, so you’ll know how likely they’ll be able to make the promised dividend payments.
 In a default situation, you could lose some or all the dividends and possibly even some of the principal you invested.